bowo93/pages/_posts/2018-07-23-veyon-4-1-released.md

 Questions or problems with setting up or using Veyon?
 Don't hesitate to join our [community forum][community-forum].

 You encounter a bug in Veyon?
-Tell us by opening an issue in our [issue-tracker][issue tracker].
+Tell us by opening an issue in our [issue tracker][issue-tracker].

 [downloads]: https://veyon.io/download/
 [docs]: https://docs.veyon.io/